Our Achievements

 International Level

-• Received ECOSOC Status at United Nation in July 2011.
-Since 2011, WHR, with other organizations with ECOSOC status, are advocating in the global level to address issues and problems of widowhood.
+• Received ECOSOC Status at the United Nations in July 2011.
+Since 2011, WHR, with other organizations with ECOSOC status, has been advocating at the global level to address issues and problems related to widowhood.

 • Organized the “International Conference on Capacity Building of Single Women (widows) in 2005 which declared “The Kathmandu Widows Charter” on the basis of human rights instruments like CEDAW, CSW, UN Security Council Resolution 1325 & Beijing Platform of Action.

-• The secretariat for South Asian Network for Widow’s Empowerment in Development (SANWED),a new initiative in the South Asian region to uphold widows’ human rights in all aspects of their lives; end to their poverty and marginalization; and the elimination of all forms of discrimination against them – legal, social, cultural and economic.
+• The secretariat for the South Asian Network for Widow’s Empowerment in Development (SANWED), a new initiative in the South Asian region to uphold widows’ human rights in all aspects of their lives, put an end to their poverty and marginalization, and eliminate all forms of discrimination against them—legal, social, cultural, and economic.

-• Organized International Conference on Widowhood: “Widows voices –Empowered” 2010 and Kathmandu Declaration was developed which demanded to have special Rapporteur for Widows and need to have separate desk at N to look after widows issues.
+• Organized International Conference on Widowhood: “Widows voices –Empowered” 2010 and the Kathmandu Declaration was developed, which demanded a special rapporteur for widows and a separate desk at N to look after widows issues.

 National Level

-• WHR, due to an active and continued campaign from all its stakeholders, has been able to allow a dignified space to single women in the constitution of Nepal.
+• WHR, due to an active and continued campaign from all its stakeholders, has been able to allow a dignified space for single women in the constitution of Nepal.

-• WHR also been able to allocate budget for a three-year interim plan aimed at the empowerment of single women, which is in line with the government’s national policy.
-This has allowed women in many districts to receive financial aids from their respective local governments.
+• WHR has also been able to allocate budget for a three-year interim plan aimed at the empowerment of single women, which is in line with the government’s national policy.
+This has allowed women in many districts to receive financial aid from their respective local governments.

-• The media in general too have started playing an active role in voicing the concerns of single women, as the single women have jointly started being involved in different activities aimed at their socioeconomic development.
-WHR has realized that this has helped change the overall perspectives about single women in the country.
+• The media in general have started playing an active role in voicing the concerns of single women, as the single women have jointly started being involved in different activities aimed at their socioeconomic development.
+WHR has realized that this has helped change the overall perspective of single women in the country.

-• In the year 2019, the state repeatedly resorted to cut down or do away with social security allowances meant for single women and differently-abled individuals.
+• In the year 2019, the state repeatedly resorted to cutting down on or doing away with social security allowances meant for single women and differently-abled individuals.
 However, WHR conducted advocacy campaigns involving concerned ministries and government departments against such initiatives.

-• For the first time in history The Ministry of Women, Children and Social Welfare (MoWCSW) announced its decision to set up an Emergency Trust Fund solely for the single women (widows) in Nepal and declared its decision to develop a National Action Plan for Widows in Nepal in which WHR will be included in drafting, preparing and enforcing this plan.
+• For the first time in history, the Ministry of Women, Children and Social Welfare (MoWCSW) announced its decision to set up an Emergency Trust Fund solely for single women (widows) in Nepal and declared its decision to develop a National Action Plan for Widows in Nepal, in which WHR will be included in drafting, preparing, and enforcing this plan.

-• Lily Thapa, Founder of WHR has been nominated as member of national level committee in National Human Rights Commission COVID19 monitoring, Think Tank member of Ministry of Women Children and Senior Citizen, High level committee member of COVID prevention and management committee of Nepal Government.
+• Lily Thapa, founder of WHR, has been nominated as a member of the national-level committee in the National Human Rights Commission COVID-19 monitoring, a think tank member of the Ministry of Women, Children, and Senior Citizens, and a high-level committee member of the COVID prevention and management committee of the Nepal Government.

 The NAP 1325 and 1820 now incorporate issues of single women.

-WHR and its founder Lily Thapa has received following awards from the government and esteemed organizations in and out of Nepal.
+WHR and its founder, Lily Thapa, received the following awards from the government and esteemed organizations in and out of Nepal:

 1. Elected as a Member of the National Human Rights Commission (NHRC)